facebookresearch/nevergrad/docs/machinelearning.md

     for u in range(budget // 3):
         # Ask and tell can be asynchronous.
         # Just be careful that you "tell" something that was asked.
+        # Here we ask 3 times and tell 3 times in order to fake asynchronicity
         x1 = optim.ask()
         x2 = optim.ask()
         x3 = optim.ask()